Xiaomi's all-screen Mi Mix 3 slider comes with up to 10GB RAM

 One question you may have in mind is how well does the screen slide.
 According to Xiaomi, the sliding mechanism relies on two short neodymium magnetic rails to help secure the screen in either position, while offering a seamless transition at the same time.
 I had to apply some force to move the screen each time, but it felt just right -- not too loose and not too tight.
 Only time will tell if this becomes an annoyance.

-In terms of durability, Xiaomi claims that this mechanism is good for around 300,000 slides -- or about 8.2 years of average use.
-That's good and all, but I'm more worried about dropping the phone when the screen is down -- such is the risk of adding a mechanical feature to a device.
-That said, much like most Xiaomi flagships, the Mi Mix 3 felt solid otherwise, and hopefully its polished metallic frame will help it survive most typical drops.
+In terms of durability, Xiaomi claims that this mechanism is good for around 300,000 slides -- which it believes should mean over eight years of average use.
+That's good and all, but I'm more worried about dropping the phone when the screen is down -- such is the risk of adding mechanical features to a portable device.
+That said, much like most Xiaomi flagships, the Mi Mix 3 felt otherwise solid, and hopefully its polished metallic frame will help it survive most typical drops.

 In addition to its ceramic backplate, what also sets this device apart from the crowd is the fact that it'll have a 10GB RAM edition -- a collaboration with Beijing's Palace Museum.
 Even though this won't arrive until late November, it'll already beat Black Shark's Helo -- also manufactured by Xiaomi -- and maybe even Oppo's special edition Find X to become the world's first 10GB RAM smartphone.
 As for Xiaomi's earlier 5G teaser, yes, it's still happening: the Mi Mix 3 will have a 5G variant some time in Q1 2019, but that was all we were told today.

 On the photography side, you get the same pair of 12-megapixel rear cameras as the ones on the Mi 8 -- f/1.8, four-axis OIS plus a 1.4um Sony IMX363 sensor for wide angle, and f/2.4 plus a 1um Samsung S5K3M3+ sensor for telephoto.
-Xiaomi claims that this is its best camera tuning and algorithm yet, but we'll believe it when we get to go deeper with our own unit later.
-The main camera is also capable of 4K recording at 60fps, as well as a new 960fps super slow-motion capture at up to 1080p -- just make sure you use this in a well-lit environment.
+Xiaomi claims that this is its best camera tuning and algorithm yet, but we'll believe it when we get to go deeper with our own review unit later.
+The main camera is also capable of 4K recording at 60fps, as well as a new 960fps super slow-motion capture at up to 1080p -- just make sure you use this somewhere that's well-lit.

-With the screen down, you'll see the 24-megapixel selfie camera with a 2-megapixel depth sensing camera for bokeh; and in the dark, the main Sony IMX576 sensor uses pixel binning to merge four 0.9um pixels into one to simulate the sensitivity of a much larger 1.8um pixel.
+With the screen down, you'll see the 24-megapixel selfie camera with a 2-megapixel depth sensing camera for bokeh; and in the dark, the main Sony sensor uses pixel binning to merge four 0.9um pixels into one to simulate the sensitivity of a much larger 1.8um pixel.
 Again, Xiaomi is making bold claims with this implementation, so we shall see when we give this a spin later.

-It's worth pointing out that the slide-down action also toggles the camera app's selfie portrait mode, and similarly, closing the screen will exit the app; though you can also exit the app manually while leaving the screen down, should you wish to quickly check something elsewhere.
+The slide-down action also toggles the camera app's selfie portrait mode, and similarly, closing the screen will exit the app; though you can also exit the app manually while leaving the screen down, should you wish to quickly check something elsewhere.